Sanae Takaichi: Premiership (2025–present)

 On 24 October 2025, during her first policy speech at the National Diet, Takaichi repeated her priorities in tackling inflation, fiscal spending, the creation of an economic growth panel, and her previous proposal on scrapping the provisional tax on gasoline.
-Takaichi stated that she would bring forward Japan's plans to raise annual military spending to 2% of GDP, announcing a new target of March 2026, rather than the previous target of 2027, in an aim to modernize and upgrade the capabilities of the Japan Self-Defense Forces, while laying out a proposal to revise Japan's three national security documents due to the evolving threats in the region, such as the Russian invasion of Ukraine, the Gaza war, the Red Sea crisis, and increasing military actions by North Korea, Russia, and China.
+Takaichi stated that she would bring forward Japan's plans to raise annual military spending to 2% of GDP, announcing a new target of March 2026, rather than the previous target of 2027.
 Takaichi mentioned the need to continue Japan's alliance with the United States, while enhancing Japan's diplomacy to the international community.

 Takaichi renewed her two predecessors' efforts to make Japan a leading asset management center and for their plan of setting up an agency for disaster prevention.
-Takaichi emphasized the need for immigrant labour, saying that foreign workers are still needed to supplement Japan's declining population.
-She highlighted the need to balance labour market needs and the increasing immigrant population, noting that Japan's acceptance of migrants is premised on their compliance with Japan's rules and laws, and vowed to strengthen regulations to enforce compliance.
+Takaichi emphasized the need for immigrant labor, saying that foreign workers were still needed to supplement Japan's declining population.
+She highlighted the need to balance labor market needs and the increasing immigrant population, noting that Japan's acceptance of migrants was premised on their compliance with Japan's rules and laws, and vowed to strengthen regulations to enforce compliance.

+2026 general election and second cabinet

+On 23 January 2026, Takaichi dissolved the House of Representatives, allowing a general election to be held on 8 February.
+The election resulted in a historic landslide victory for the LDP, with the party winning an outright two-thirds supermajority and regaining its majority status in the chamber.
+The LDP's total of at least 316 seats is the most ever won by a party in the Diet's Lower House in Japanese electoral history.

+Analysts credited the party's victory to Takaichi's high personal popularity at the time of the election.
+She was especially popular among young voters, with one poll finding that 84 percent of respondents in their 20s and 78 percent of those in their 30s backed the prime minister and her cabinet (compared with 67 percent of voters overall).

+In July 2026, the National Diet passed amendments to the Imperial Household Law, allowing the Imperial House of Japan to adopt distant male relatives over the age of 15 and letting women keep their royal status after marrying non-royals, but otherwise keeping the requirement that the emperor be male.
+In the same month, the National Diet passed the Law Concerning the Punishment of Damage to the National Flag, which criminalizes the desecration of the flag of Japan.
+She proposed amendments to the Foreign Exchange and Foreign Trade Act, leading to the creation of the Japan Foreign Investment Committee to review foreign investments in the Japanese economy.
+She also oversaw the passage of a law that led to the creation of the National Intelligence Council and the National Intelligence Bureau on 31 July 2026.